avinashkranjan/zenwall/README.md

 ## Support

-If you encounter any issues or have suggestions, please open an issue on GitHub or contact us at [your email or support link].
+If you encounter any issues or have suggestions, please open an issue on GitHub or contact us at `ranjan.avinash@hotmail.com`.

 ---